-- Parents/carers have a responsibility to: - Read the relevant school policies and procedures, encouraging their children to adhere to them, and adhering to them where appropriate - Talk to their children about safeguarding issues with their children & support the school in their safeguarding approaches and reinforce appropriate safe behaviours at home. - Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the school, or other agencies.
+- Parents/carers have a responsibility to: - Understand and adhere to the relevant school/policies and procedures. - Talk to their children about safeguarding issues with their children & support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the school, or other agencies.

-Parents can obtain a copy of the school Child Protection Policy and other related policies on request and can view them via the school website http://www.southborough.kent.sch.uk/Policies
+Parents can obtain a copy of the school Child Protection Policy and other related policies on request and can view them via the school website (www.questschool.co.uk)